gl-inet/docs3.x/docs/app/cloud.md

 One of the loations has a public static(or dynamic) ip, and two or more GL-iNet devices with latest testing firmware.

-For free user, it can build a Site to Site network with three devices.
+For free user, it can build one Site to Site network with 3 devices.

 ### Steps to build a Site to Site network.